rioter00/MAGD487/PortfolioResearchAssignment.md

 16. Is there a 'Blog' page?
 What's on it?
 17. Are there social media links?

-Include examples to support your answers in the form of slides for your presentation.
+# 3. Prepare a 5-minute presentation in a slideshow format. - 50pts
+Your presentation should answer the following questions vis-a-vis their portfolio.
+1. Describe what parts of each portfolio is well-executed -- provide evidence.
+2. Describe what parts of each portfolio is poorly-executed -- provide evidence.
+3. Compare and contrast their strengths and weaknesses.
+4. Describe a portion of an indivdual's portfolio that stood out the most to you.

 Be prepared to use your own machine or the presenter station in class.